MajmasterHYT/shadowmover/README.md

 depth of model and normal of model in the input folders.
 Or use the toy images we provide.

-2.Run a shitfed shadow estimation model:
+2.Run the shifted shadow estimation model:

     python test.py